Location of Adventure

 Accommodations, meals from dinner on Day 1 to breakfast on final day, purified drinking water, services of NHA Expedition Leaders and local guides, airport transfer on Day 1, most gratuities, all permits, entrance fees and taxes.

-Travel to and from start and end point of trip, alcoholic beverages, some gratuities, passport and visa fees, optional activities, airport transfer on final day, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance.
+Travel to and from start and end points of trip, alcoholic beverages, some gratuities, passport and visa fees, optional activities, airport transfer on final day, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance.

 Easy to Moderate

-This adventure does not require a high degree of physical fitness, however, in order to get the most out of your experience, you should be able to walk at least one mile unassisted on dirt trails with potentially uneven terrain and inclines, and possibly muddy or slippery surfaces, at altitudes of up to 8,400 feet above sea level.
+This adventure does not require a high degree of physical fitness; however, in order to get the most out of your experience, you must be able to walk at least one mile unassisted on dirt trails with potentially uneven terrain and inclines, and possibly muddy or slippery surfaces, at altitudes of up to 8,400 feet above sea level.
 In order to view Old Faithful, you must be able to walk 300 yards over gently sloping pavement and boardwalk.
 To explore Yellowstone’s geothermal basins, you must be able to walk at least one-half to one mile over boardwalk, dirt trails and undulating paved paths.
 Depending on the location of wildlife, each day may bring several opportunities for short walks ranging from 300 yards to one mile, sometimes on well-maintained trails or pavement, sometimes on rough, uneven terrain with some inclines.
 Depending on our schedule and wildlife viewing, there may be an opportunity for active guests to hike up to five miles.
 Due to the altitude and terrain, hikes are considered moderate in terms of physical exertion.
 However, a fair amount of our wildlife viewing takes place from our vehicles that are selected to enhance observation opportunities.
 Our days generally start quite early, often before sunrise, when wildlife viewing is at its best and other visitors are at a minimum.
 We stress that all activities are optional.

 Important Information About This Trip